 If your symptoms last for more than two weeks, it’s important to seek help for depression.

 The team may use different therapeutic approaches to help improve your condition.
-For example, they can help you recognize negative thought patterns and learn new coping skills to handle difficult thoughts and situations.
+For example, they can help you recognise negative thought patterns and learn new coping skills to handle difficult thoughts and situations.

 Medications also benefit many people with depression.
 Antidepressants can help balance brain chemicals to relieve symptoms.
 Exploring your thoughts during therapy sessions might also benefit your mood and outlook.